microsoft/api-guidelines/Guidelines.md

 ```

 ### 7.4 Supported methods
 Operations MUST use the proper HTTP methods whenever possible, and operation idempotency MUST be respected.
+HTTP methods are frequently referred to as the HTTP verbs.
+The terms are synonymous in this context, however the HTTP specification uses the term method.

 Below is a list of methods that Microsoft REST services SHOULD support.
 Not all resources will support all methods, but all resources using the methods below MUST conform to their usage.